About the website

 Overnight in Bergen

-Depart Fjaerland to return to Bergen.
+Depart the Sognefjord region to return to Bergen.
 Upon arrival in Bergen check into your hotel before enjoying a funicular ride to the top of Fløien mountain for magnificent views over the city.
 A network of forest paths descend the slopes of Fløien to bring you back to your hotel via the old quarter of Bergen.
 Your lodging tonight and breakfast tomorrow morning are included.

 Bryggen in Bergen, a World Heritage Site.